Assassin's Creed: Syndicate (2015). Notable Bugs, Tips, Strange Observations, Fun Diversions, etc.

 If riding on Cargo Escort wagon, the corpses of dead Rooks/Blighters will scream when they're jostled off the top of it.

-Doesn't look like big letter signs were used as much in Victorian London as they are in Syndicate.
-Certainly not like this.
-Also, one of the big letter signs just reads "OFFICES."
-Really now.
+I had a look at various photos of the time in London, and it looks like big letter signs were not used as much in Victorian London as they are in Syndicate.
+Certainly not like this one shown.
+A lot of the signs in Syndicate are generic, like "BOOKS."
+One of the big letter signs just reads "OFFICES."
+I suppose one could pretend that meant "OFFICES FOR RENT" but that's not the sort of thing you advertise with a giant metal/lit-up sign.